Optimal Solutions for the Moving Target Vehicle Routing Problem with Obstacles via Lazy Branch and Price: Lazy BPRC

-where $\delta(\xi_{i,j,k})$ is the length of segment $\xi_{i,j,k}$ in space.
-This definition ensures that the partial tour $\Gamma$ represented by $l$ dominates the partial tour $\Gamma'$ represented by $l'$, by the same argument as \cite{bhat2026optimal}.
 In particular, \eqref{eqn:label_dominance_capacity} and \eqref{eqn:label_dominance_visitation} are standard dominance conditions from the VRP literature \cite{costa2019exact}, ensuring that any sequence of target-windows that can be appended to $\Gamma$ can also be appended to $\Gamma'$ without the violating the capacity constraint or causing a target to be revisited.

 Condition \eqref{eqn:label_dominance_cost} is specific to moving targets.
 Consider trajectories $\taua$ and $\taua'$ that execute $\Gamma$ and $\Gamma'$, respectively, and terminate by intercepting $\xi_{i,j,k}$, with minimum distance traveled.
 Define the reduced cost of $\taua$ as the distance traveled minus $\lambda$, and the reduced cost of $\taua'$ likewise using $\lambda'$.
 The term $\vec{g}_\text{ub}[k]$ on the LHS of \eqref{eqn:label_dominance_cost} upper-bounds the distance an agent must travel to execute $\Gamma$ and travel to the start of $\xi_{i,j,k}$, and $\delta(\xi_{i,j,k})$ is the distance an agent must travel from the start of $\xi_{i,j,k}$ to the end, i.e. to visit every point in the segment.
 Thus, the sum of these two terms upper-bounds the cost of $\taua$, since $\taua$ cannot do worse than travel to the start of $\xi_{i,j,k}$, then move along $\xi_{i,j,k}$ to the point of interception.
 Thus the LHS upper-bounds the reduced cost of $\taua$.
 The $\pvec{g}_\text{lb}'$ lower-bounds the distance traveled by $\taua'$, so the RHS lower-bounds the reduced cost of $\taua'$.
 If condition \eqref{eqn:label_dominance_cost} holds, $\taua$ cannot be worse (i.e. cannot have more positive reduced cost) than $\taua'$ and we can discard $l'$.